mauritslamers/mscx2ly/README.md

 or use the other options.

 ## Limitations
-This tool is limited in what it exports from MuseScore.
+This tool is currently limited in what it exports from MuseScore.
-Currently only the parts, staffs and notes/rests are exported, and where possible forced accidentals.
+At the moment only the parts, staffs and notes/rests are exported, and where possible forced accidentals.
+Any other information is ignored.
+See under Future what is intended to be supported in the future.

 ## Use case
 I wrote this tool as a way to prevent having to retype all the notes in